SakibSaikia/SakibSaikia.github.io/_posts/2017-06-29-Understanding-Shader-Matrix-Transforms.markdown

 ### Going Deeper
 The above bytecode is only an intermediate representation - *it is not what gets executed on the GPU*.
 The graphics drivers perform the final compilation step to generate the ISA code.

-The following shows the ISA for the two cases compiled for AMD Ellesmere (GCN 4th Gen).
+The following shows the ISA for the two cases side-by-side compiled for AMD Ellesmere (GCN 4th Gen).

 |[![img5](/images/Mat_PreMul_ISA.png)](/images/Mat_PreMul_ISA.png)| 	 |[![img6](/images/Mat_PostMul_ISA.png)](/images/Mat_PostMul_ISA.png)|
 |:---------------------------------:|:-: |:----------------------------------:|
 |					       			|    | 						              |

-*They are identical!* At least for things we care about.
+*They are identical!* At least for the things we care about.
 Even the GPR usage is same at 18 SGPRs and 8 VGPRs.

+...hmmm

+This actually makes sense when you consider that GCN architecture is **scalar**.
+In GCN, unlike VLIW and vector based architectures previously, each VALU operates on a single float or integer at a time (although the process happens for 64 threads simultaneously).

+*"From the shader’s point of view each instruction operates on a single float or integer.
+That is what “scalar” means when discussing the architecture.
+However, the hardware will still run many instances of the shader in lockstep, basically as a very wide SIMD vector, 64 wide to be precise in the case of GCN, and that is what we refer to as vector instructions.
+So where the shader programmer sees a scalar float, the hardware sees a 64 float wide SIMD vector."* - Emil Persson (GDC '14)

+Or in other words, **GCN is SIMT as opposed to SIMD**.
+The same is more or less true for Nvidia as well (since Fermi?)

+So, our fancy asm ```dp4``` is gone and replaced with multiplications and additions (well, V_MAC_F32 to be specific).
+As such there is no noticeable improvements to be had in current gen hardware by optimizing matrix layouts to cleanup the DX asm above.

+I did notice a 1-2% improvement on a test case from the cleanup, but that is within the margin of error and if anything has got to do with memory access patterns for the matrix elements.

 [^fn1]: [The ryg blog - Row major vs. column major, row vectors vs. column vectors](https://fgiesen.wordpress.com/2012/02/12/row-major-vs-column-major-row-vectors-vs-column-vectors/)
 [^fn2]: [Microsoft - Matrix Ordering](https://msdn.microsoft.com/en-us/library/windows/desktop/bb509634(v=vs.85).aspx#Matrix_Ordering)